cober2019/Network-Automation/README.md

 1. FTP server to download a copy of the inventory excel file

+Notes:

+TAB/Autocomplete function is is avaible for some configuration options.
+This will show the user options minimizing mistakes Press ENTER to leave configuration options blank.
+Example. if you enter and OSPF proccess but dont need to set a router ID press ENTER to leave blank.

 Please reach out to me if you have any questions.
 All feedback and requests are appreciatied:

 Email - cober91130@gmail.com